lilachelt/rentals-client/README.md

-# rentals web application
+# Rentals web application

 Real estate listings advertising web application:
-- Microservices-based built using Node.js, ReactJS and MongoDB , which consist of multiple services like gateway, property-management and an hosting service for managing media and uploading images to Amazon S3.
+- Microservices-based built using Node.js, ReactJS and MongoDB, which consist of multiple services like gateway, property-management and an hosting service for managing media and uploading images to Amazon S3.
 - CRUD user interface